-Today, AAA is the largest provider of roadside assistance in the world, responding to more than 30 million calls for help each year, with AAA Missouri handling more than 660,000 of those throughout its seven-state region, which includes Arkansas, Louisiana, and Mississippi.
-Roadside assistance is now offered to AAA’s 54 million members throughout the United States and Canada.
+Today, AAA is the largest provider of roadside assistance in the world, responding to more than 30 million calls for help each year, with AAA Missouri handling more than 660,000 of those in its seven-state region, which includes Missouri, southern Illinois, southern Indiana, and a portion of eastern Kansas.
+Roadside assistance is now offered to AAA’s 54 million members across the United States and Canada.

 “We’re proud of our place in history for coming to the aid of motorists for a century,” said Bret Golden, vice president of Member Services for AAA Missouri.
 “It’s remarkable how we began and how far we’ve come in helping our members on the side of the road.”

 The beginnings of emergency road service for AAA clubs nationwide began in April of 1915 when the Automobile Club of St. Louis–as it was known before it became AAA Missouri–launched its “First Aid Corps.”
 The club sent mechanics on motorcycles to assist stranded motorists throughout St. Louis County each Sunday, assisting them with engine, tire, and other problems for free.
 They even assisted non-AAA members.

 “This club’s service corps has been so helpful to motorists in trouble on Sundays,” said Edward M. Flesh, president of the club at the time, “that the club is seriously thinking of sending the first aid men out on Saturdays, too.”

 On the first day, the group assisted 24 motorists, and by the end of the first month, they had helped 171.
 Some of those first drivers were so pleased with the new service that they wrote AAA to express their appreciation, including Carl Simons who was the manager of the St. Louis branch of the Studebaker Corp.